 * Awe: like his fellow Anunnaki, Namtar can wreathe his body in the terrible power of his undying essence.
 Those within Very Near distance who fail a Psyche (will) FEAT against this Incredible (40) spectral display will find themselves stupefied for the duration.

 * Boon: while he isn't one of the most powerful of the Anunnaki, Namtar's might is nothing to shake a stick at.
-Furthermore, thanks to this Incredible (40) ranked power, he can grant general entreaties, or specific entreaty spells related to diseases or intermediaries.
+Furthermore, thanks to this Incredible (40) ranked power, he can grant general entreaties, or specific entreaty spells, such as Disease or Threescore Pestilence.

 Cure Disease: the lord of plagues, Namtar may dispense them, and Namtar may take them away.
 He has the ability to remove disease from himself or others with an overwhelming skill of Unearthly (100) - though the plague that could actually affect him has yet to reveal itself.